 Ellenborough Park, Gloucestershire

 An impressive fifteenth century building, Ellenborough Park is a country estate and one of the best hotels in the Cotswolds.
+It’s also the only 5* luxury hotel in Gloucestershire.
 Boasting splendid grounds and an indulgent spa, it’s ideal for exploring the nearby Cotswold towns of Winchcombe and Broadway.
-As you’d expect, it’s a 5 star hotel, Ellenborough Park is on the edge of Cheltenham Racecourse, making it the perfect pitstop during the infamous Cheltenham Races.
+Ellenborough Park is on the edge of Cheltenham Racecourse, making it the perfect pitstop during the infamous Cheltenham Races.
 You’ll discover opulent bedrooms with heated marble floors, an excellent fine dining restaurant, and an Indian themed spa.
 Enjoy some relaxation time with a treatment or by enjoying the hydro pool or outdoor heated swimming pool.
 There’s even a Boot Room for grabbing a pair of Dubarry boots and going for a stomp around the surrounding countryside.

 The Swan, Gloucestershire